pluto-lang/pluto/README.md

 No additional configuration is necessary; you just need to know the location where the kubeconfig file is stored, typically at `~/.kube/config`.

 > If you opt for Kubernetes as the runtime environment, it is necessary to install Knative in K8s beforehand and disable the scaling down to zero feature.
 This is because Pluto currently does not support Ingress forwarding to Knative serving.
 Welcome experts to contribute to the enhancement of this functionality.
+You can configure the required Kubernetes environment according to [this document](./docs/dev_guide/setup-k8s-dev-env.md).

 ### 1. Install Pluto